Christian IX: Accession

-On 15 November 1863, King Frederick VII died suddenly at the age of 55, after a sixteen-year reign.
+During the last years of the reign of King Frederick VII, his health was increasingly poor, and in the autumn of 1863, during a visit to the Danevirke fortification, he contracted a severe cold, which after his return to Glücksburg Castle turned into erysipelas.
+Shortly after, on 15 November, King Frederick VII died unexpectedly at the age of 55 after a sixteen-year reign, thus ending the 415-year reign of the main line of the House of Oldenburg on the Danish throne.
 Upon the death of Frederick VII, Christian succeeded to the throne at the age of 45.
-He was proclaimed king from the balcony of Christiansborg Palace by the Council President Carl Christian Hall on 16 November 1863 as Christian IX.
+He was proclaimed king from the balcony of Christiansborg Palace by the Council president Carl Christian Hall on 16 November 1863 as Christian IX.

 Christian and Denmark was immediately plunged into a crisis over the possession and status of the duchies of Schleswig and Holstein.
 Already in November 1863, Prince Frederick of Schleswig-Holstein-Sonderburg-Augustenburg (1829–1880) (the future father-in-law of Kaiser Wilhelm II of Germany) claimed the twin-duchies in succession after King Frederick VII and proclaimed himself Frederick VIII, Duke of Schleswig-Holstein.
 Frederick of Augustenburg (as he was commonly known) had become the symbol of the nationalist German independence movement in Schleswig-Holstein after his father (in exchange for money) renounced his claims as heir to the throne of the duchies of Schleswig and Holstein.
 In view of the London protocol of 8 May 1852, which concluded the First War of Schleswig, and his father's concurrent renunciation to claims to the throne, Frederick's claim was not recognized by the parties to the protocol.

 Second Schleswig War

 Under pressure, Christian signed the November Constitution, a treaty that made Schleswig part of Denmark.
 This resulted in the Second Schleswig War between Denmark and a Prussian/Austrian alliance in 1864.
 The Peace Conference broke up without having arrived at any conclusion; the outcome of the war was unfavorable to Denmark and led to the incorporation of Schleswig into Prussia in 1865.
 Holstein was likewise incorporated into Austria in 1865, then Prussia in 1866, following further conflict between Austria and Prussia.

 Following the loss, Christian IX went behind the backs of the Danish government to contact the Prussians, offering that the whole of Denmark could join the German Confederation, if Denmark could stay united with Schleswig and Holstein.
-This proposal was rejected by Bismarck, who feared that the ethnic strife in Schleswig between Danes and Germans would then stay unresolved.
+This proposal was rejected by Otto von Bismarck, who feared that the ethnic strife in Schleswig between Danes and Germans would then stay unresolved.
 Christian IX's negotiations were not publicly known until published in the 2010 book Dommedag Als by Tom Buk-Swienty, who had been given access to the royal archives by Queen Margrethe II.